A guide on basement ceiling insulation

 3. Insulate the rim joist

 Finally, insulate the rim joist.
 The rim joist is the framing around the perimeter.
 You also want to look at your ductwork and hot-water pipes as you protect this portion of the ceiling.
 With the basement ceiling insulated, warm air will no longer flow from the home’s living space into the basement, making the basement colder than usual.
-You’ll want to make sure your pipes and ductwork are adeqwwwely insulated so they don’t start to struggle with temperature.
+You’ll want to make sure your pipes and ductwork are adequately insulated so they don’t start to struggle with temperature.

 Protect your home’s heating and cooling systems with Cinch Home Services